Nepal Visa

 After the completion of the short Annapurna Base Camp Trek with High Route Adventure, you can also extend your trip if you wish.
 You can either spend your day in Pokhara for adventurous activities like Paragliding, bungee jumping, rafting, etc. You can also do short hikes like Sarangkot Day Hike, Dhampus Sarangkot Hike 2 Days, Australian Camp Day Hike, Ghorepani Poon Hill Trek, and Mardi Himal Base Camp Trek.

-For the local people who want to participate in this short Annapurna Base Camp trek package, we have a special price for you.
+For Nepali people if you want to do the short Annapurna Circuit trek it will cost you around NPR 20,000 - 30,000 per person.
+If you want to participate in this short Annapurna Base Camp trek package, we have a special price for you.
 For detailed information on costs, itineraries, and trekking-related matters, you can contact us or visit our office directly.

 When you book the short Annapurna Base Camp Trek with High Route Adventure, we will provide you: